Giovanni Antonio Bianchi

-Giovanni Antonio Bianchi, OFM (1686–1768) was an Italian Friar Minor, theologian, and minor Tuscan poet.
+Giovanni Antonio Bianchi (1686–1768) was an Italian Friar Minor, theologian, and minor Tuscan poet.

 Life

 Giovanni Antonio Bianchi was born at Lucca on 2 October 1686.
 At the age of seventeen he entered the Franciscan Order.
 He was once elected to the office of Provincial of the Roman Province, and for a number of years was professor of philosophy and theology.
 During these years of professorship, he no doubt acquired much of the extensive acquaintance with ecclesiastical subjects displayed in the productions of his later life.
 He possessed a memory of such range and tenacity that he was considered a prodigy by the many students and scholars who came to visit him in his convent cell.
 Bianchi was held in high esteem by the Roman Curia and by Clement XII, whose successor, Benedict XIV, appointed him consultor of the Holy Office.
 He died at Rome on 18 January 1768, aged eighty-one.